RGU-Computing/pepper/Applications-Python/Dialog Flow/README.md

 This project has been inspired and influenced by [this blog post](https://blogemtech.medium.com/pepper-integration-with-dialogflow-1d7f1582da1a).

-## TODOs
-- Maybe merge VoskClient and DialogFlowService into one bundle with a flag to enable vosk?
-That way they could also utilise stk and simplify their code?
-Not urgent however

 ## Projects
 - DialogFlowService: This is a NAOqi service that runs on a laptop, it exposes some of the dialog flow API to Pepper.
 This is done because it is currently not possible to install the API on Pepper using pip.
 - VoskClient: This is a socket client for a python 3 vosk server (see below).
+This has been kept in a separate project to DialogFlowService even though they have a lot of duplicated code as VoskClient isn't ready for prime use, it is still very much a prototype.
 - VoskServer: This is a Python 3 server hosting access to the Vosk Speech Recognition API.
 It was used during an experiment and can be optionally toggled in DialogFlowExample's demonstration listener service.
 - DialogFlowExample: This Choregraphe project ties all of the above services together to create a basic dialog flow program.
 It contains the barebones and can be used as a template to create further applications.